Last updated 24-Dec-2022

 Occasionally things go wrong and need resetting, and owners of Tesla's are familiar with the need to reset the computers.
 However, even that cannot cure all problems.

-One such problem which can be often easily be fixed by the owner is when the window is either not closing correctly or appears closed however the car reports the window is open and alerts the owner.
+One such problem which can be often be easily be fixed by the owner is when the window is either not closing correctly or appears closed but reported as open.
 In essence, the car electronics have lost track of exactly where the window is.

 If the car gets confused or loses track of the window position, then a couple of problems can occur.
 One is the window is left slightly open which can let in rain if not be a security issue.
 The other extreme is the window appears shut, but the car thinks it is open which can trigger a warning notification to the owner, and in extreme cases may even prevent the car alarm arming.
 The cure for both is the same.